learn-co-students/angular-service-challenge-lab-immersive-alum/README.md

 ## Instructions

+Run `npm install`, and then run `npm server.js` to start up a local server on port 8080.

 Create a service named `SubRedditService`.
 This will be used to get data from the reddit API.

 This should have a method named `getData`, accepting the subreddit name as a paramater.
-This should use `$http` to make a request to `https://www.reddit.com/r/javascript.json` - replacing `javascript` with the actual subreddit name.
+This should use `$http` to make a request to `http://localhost:8080/rest/subreddit/javascript` - replacing `javascript` with the actual subreddit name.
 Display this data in the view.

 Create another service named `DomainService`.
 This will be used to find all the posts on reddit for a certain domain.

-This will use the endpoint `https://www.reddit.com/domain/google.co.uk.json`, replacing `google.co.uk` with the domain.
+This will use the endpoint `http://localhost:8080/rest/domain/google.co.uk`, replacing `google.co.uk` with the domain.
 Create the appropriate method, and then query the API and display it in the view.